colbyj/bride-of-frankensystem/docs/deploying/recruiting.rst

     EXTERNAL_ID_LABEL = "Your Platform Participant ID"
     EXTERNAL_ID_PROMPT = "Please enter the participant ID provided by the research platform."

-The defaults are ``"Mechanical Turk Worker ID"`` and a matching MTurk-specific prompt, so you will want to override both when using Prolific or a generic platform.
+The defaults provide a MTurk-specific prompt, so you will want to override both when using Prolific or a generic platform.
+If you override `EXTERNAL_ID_PROMPT`, then `EXTERNAL_ID_LABEL` will not be used.

 .. image:: /examples/quickstart/page_external_id.png
    :width: 800